 A student may repeat a course only once.
-However, the student may repeat Level One -twice for true beginners- and Level Six courses to refine his/her skills and to be better prepared for higher education.
+However, the student may repeat Level One -twice for true beginners.
 Furthermore, the student cannot go down more than one level from the level completed.
 In addition, a student will have the option of repeating a level should they receive a C and wish to have a higher GPA.
 In this case, the highest grade will be recorded as final.
-The student must make normal progress towards completing the school's ESL.
+The student must make normal progress towards completing the school's ESL and TOEFL programs.